UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 The third equation shows how the irradiation is calculated for a cell.
 Each ray is weighted by its partial area.
 The “sine of theta” in this equation represents a conversion from polar coordinates.
-At each theta there is an equal number of rays around the circumference of the band.
-However, the lower bands have a lower density of rays compared to the high bands (small theta).
-Therefore, when theta is 0 and many rays occupy the same point, they are weighted as 0 and so on.
+At each theta there is an equal number of remoteRays around the circumference of the band.
+However, the lower bands have a lower density of remoteRays compared to the high bands (small theta).
+Therefore, when theta is 0 and many remoteRays occupy the same point, they are weighted as 0 and so on.

-With this solid angle formulation, many rays can be generated for each cell and their intensities individually calculated.
+With this solid angle formulation, many remoteRays can be generated for each cell and their intensities individually calculated.

 The radiation implementation in ABLATE must handle participating media, an absorbing media that attenuates the radiation